The Fibonacci retracement tool is one of the essential tools that every professional trader must know about.

 In the chart below, we placed a stop-loss near the recent low from the entry point at the 78.6% level and set our profit targets when the price approached the following Fibonacci level at 38.2%.

-Fibonacci Retracement Levels – Two Simple Trading Strategies to Keep in Mind
+Fibonacci Retracement Trading Strategies

-That said, there are two basic strategies you must know when utilizing the Fibonacci retracement tool – range and breakout trading.
+That said, there are two basic strategies you must know when utilizing the Fibonacci retracement tool: range and breakout trading.

 1. Range Trading with the Fibonacci Retracement Tool